Teenage Mutant Ninja Turtles (arcade game): Development and release

 Konami acquired the license for the Teenage Mutant Ninja Turtles franchise around the same time the animated series began airing in 1987.
 Konami began development on both an arcade game and console game shortly after.
+The arcade game was first demonstrated at the AMOA show in September 1989 before it officially debuted a month later in October.

 The arcade game was distributed as Teenage Mutant Ninja Turtles: Super Kame Ninja in Japan, Teenage Mutant Ninja Turtles in North America, Oceania and continental Europe, and Teenage Mutant Hero Turtles in the United Kingdom.
 The game was released primarily as a dedicated four-player arcade cabinet in all regions except Japan, where it was sold as a 2-player conversion kit.
 2-player conversion kits of the game were released in other regions, serving as less expensive alternatives to 4-player cabinets.